 The campaign for women’s suffrage was a small but growing movement in the decades before the Civil War.
-Starting in the 1820s, various reform groups proliferated across the U.S.—temperance leagues, the abolitionist movement, religious groups—and in a number of these, women played a prominent role.
+Starting in the 1820s, various reform groups proliferated across the U.S. including temperance leagues, the abolitionist movement and religious groups.
+Women played a prominent role in a number of them.

 Meanwhile, many American women were resisting the notion that the ideal woman was a pious, submissive wife and mother concerned exclusively with home and family.
 Combined, these factors contributed to a new way of thinking about what it meant to be a woman and a citizen in the United States.

 Seneca Falls Convention

 It was not until 1848 that the movement for women’s rights began to organize at the national level.

 In July of that year, reformers Elizabeth Cady Stanton and Lucretia Mott organized the first women’s rights convention at Seneca Falls, New York (where Stanton lived).
 More than 300 people—mostly women, but also some men—attended, including former African-American slave and activist Frederick Douglass.

 In addition to their belief that women should be afforded better opportunities for education and employment, most of the delegates at the Seneca Falls Convention agreed that American women were autonomous individuals who deserved their own political identities.

 Declaration of Sentiments

 A group of delegates led by Stanton produced a “Declaration of Sentiments” document, modeled after the Declaration of Independence, which stated: “We hold these truths to be self-evident: that all men and women are created equal; that they are endowed by their Creator with certain inalienable rights; that among these are life, liberty, and the pursuit of happiness.”